 The device also allows you to keep using 4G data while you are on a GSM call.

 C3 sports Real Sound technology that gets active by pairing earphones.
-Keeping in view the trend among youth, Realme has colored the equalizer accordingly that amplifies the loudness and enrich the sound experience through various preset or user-based settings.
-You can further use karaoke toggle key for an amazing experience on this budget device.
+Keeping in view the trend among youth, Realme has colored the equalizer accordingly that amplifies the loudness and enriches the sound experience through various preset or user-based settings.
+You can further use the karaoke toggle key for an amazing experience on this budget device.

 Realme C3 features three lenses on the rear side, a 12MP main sensor, a 2MP portrait lens, and a 2MP macro lens able to shoot from 4cm away.
 On the front, there is a 5MP selfie camera hidden inside the mini notch.
 A flash is present on the backside; there is no LED flash on the front, though.